vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 parabrahmam

 purusottamam-Well established parabrahmaman and purusottama in the vēdānta. parabrahmam-The Superior One who is immense or immeasurable (brahma), one who can make others immense like Himself".(brahmanatva) "He makes others equal to Himself (Tiruvaimoli 8-5-2): "Those who have become like Me by virtue of this knowledge are never destroyed.
 (Gita 14-2).
 So it is that He is pleased to grant that those who realise Him become similar to Him. purusottama-the person above everyone else. ``That suprerior person, distinct from others is called paramātmā.
 I am superior to the kṣara, the bound soul and to the akṣara (realeased soul).
 The śrutis and smṛtis therefore declare Me as purusottama the Highest Person" (Gita 15-17).
-The word means "He who gives all desired fruits-that largest-hearted person." sriranga sayinam- one need not be satisfied only by scriptural
+The word means "He who gives all desired fruits-that largest-hearted person." sriranga sayinam- one need not be satisfied only by scriptura।

 97Śriranga Gadyam